soobinrho/college-programming/Rho-Final/README.md

 Thank you, Professor Steinwand!
 We've learned a lot about Java thanks to you.
 Have a great rest of summer!
+I'll see you at the *C++ Progamming class* the following semester :)

 <p align="center">
   --- End of Final Programming Assignment ---